|

 Doesn't sound like much, you would be wrong.

-Using extremely conservative numbers, the math won't lie:
+Using extremely conservative numbers, math doesn't lie:

 1 employee, $20 per hour WITH taxes and benefits.
 (You're realling paying about $14 up front, you can't avoid the taxes, PTO, insurances):

 That's 34 cents labor cost, one low-pay employee, per minute.
+You know this number is low.

 Recover 1 minute of break time.
 2 minutes of lunch time.
 1 more minute of second break.

-We can count on 4 minutes absolute minumum time recoverd, per man, per day.
-4x.34=$1.36 per day.
+We can count on 4 minutes absolute minumum time recoverd, per person, per day.
+4x .34 = $1.36 per day.
 5 days: $6.80 per week.

 52 weeks: $352 per year per employee in recovered labor time.
 Every year.